 | - immutable borrow ends here

-This code might look like it should work: why should a reference to the first element care about what changes about the end of the vector?
-The reason why this code isn’t allowed is due to the way vectors work.
-Adding a new element onto the end of the vector might require allocating new memory and copying the old elements over to the new space, in the circumstance that there isn’t enough room to put all the elements next to each other where the vector was.
+The code in Listing 8-7 might look like it should work: why should a reference to the first element care about what changes at the end of the vector?
+The reason behind this error is due to the way vectors work: adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space if there isn’t enough room to put all the elements next to each other where the vector was.
 In that case, the reference to the first element would be pointing to deallocated memory.
 The borrowing rules prevent programs from ending up in that situation.

-Note: For more on this, see The Nomicon at https://doc.rust-lang.org/stable/nomicon/vec.html.
+Note: For more on the implementation details of the Vec<T> type, see “The Nomicon” at https://doc.rust-lang.org/stable/nomicon/vec.html.

+Iterating Over the Values in a Vector

+If we want to access each element in a vector in turn, rather than using indexing to access one element, we can iterate through all of the elements.
+Listing 8-8 shows how to use a for loop to get immutable references to each element in a vector of i32 values and print them out:

+let v = vec![100, 32, 57];

+for i in &v {

+println!("{}", i);

+}

+Listing 8-8: Printing each element in a vector by iterating over the elements using a for loop

+We can also iterate over mutable references to each element in a mutable vector if we want to make changes to all the elements.
+The for loop in Listing 8-9 will add 50 to each element:

+let mut v = vec![100, 32, 57];

+for i in &mut v {

+*i += 50;

+}

+Listing 8-9: Iterating over mutable references to elements in a vector

+In order to change the value that the mutable reference refers to, before we can use the += operator with i, we have to use the dereference operator (*) to get to the value.

 Using an Enum to Store Multiple Types

-At the beginning of this chapter, we said that vectors can only store values that are all the same type.
-This can be inconvenient; there are definitely use cases for needing to store a list of things of different types.
-Luckily, the variants of an enum are all defined under the same enum type, so when we need to store elements of a different type in a vector, we can define and use an enum!
+At the beginning of this chapter, we said that vectors can only store values that are the same type.
+This can be inconvenient; there are definitely use cases for needing to store a list of items of different types.
+Fortunately, the variants of an enum are defined under the same enum type, so when we need to store elements of a different type in a vector, we can define and use an enum!

-For example, let’s say we want to get values from a row in a spreadsheet, where some of the columns in the row contain integers, some floating point numbers, and some strings.
-We can define an enum whose variants will hold the different value types, and then all of the enum variants will be considered the same type, that of the enum.
-Then we can create a vector that holds that enum and so, ultimately, holds different types:
+For example, let’s say we want to get values from a row in a spreadsheet where some of the columns in the row contain integers, some floating-point numbers, and some strings.
+We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type, that of the enum.
+Then we can create a vector that holds that enum and so, ultimately, holds different types.
+We’ve demonstrated this in Listing 8-8:

 enum SpreadsheetCell {